GenReRegression/Informatica_ETL/README.md

 # GenRe_Informatica_ETL

+Details News to Run to Code:

-For run code need updated test data file with quries in both scenarios like data validation and data duplicate count
+For run code need updated test data file with quries in both scenarios sheet like data validation and data duplicate count

-Update all username and password in file
+Update all username and password in on text file and run Deco Algo file to generate encoded user credential file.